FAQs

 How do I apply?

-An online application form must be completed.
+Our online application form must be completed.
 Applicants will need to share information on the project including targets, expected impacts and outcomes, benefit of the innovation to the business, and estimated project costs.

 When do applications close?